 Notes

 The result tastes just as good but if you wish to pipe out your frosting to make it pretty, choose a cream cheese with at least 33% fat to reach perfect piping consistency.
+Storage: keep in an airtight container for up to 3 days or freeze (without the topping) for up to 3 months.
 For recipes and more on healthy carrots, read the market produce carrot page.
 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as an approximate guide.

 This recipe was first published 31 May 2015 but is now completely updated.